appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/import-export-app-entities.md

 Follow these steps to export your desired entities:

 * Open the Appsmith editor and access the app containing the page you wish to export.
-* Click the three vertical dots beside the page's name for more actions, and select the **Export** option from the dropdown menu.
+* Click the three vertical dots next to the page name for more actions, and select the **Export** option from the dropdown menu.
 A dialog box will appear, allowing you to choose the entities you want to reuse.
 <figure>
   <img src="/img/share-entities-across-pages-export.png" style= {{width:"640px", height:"auto"}} alt="Export entities"/>
   <figcaption align = "center"><i>Select entities to export</i></figcaption>